j-easy/easy-props/README.md

 ```

 In this example, ADP4J will look for the system property `user.home` and set its value to the `userHome` field.
-If the specified property does not exist, ADP4J will log a message and silently leave the property unset.

 ### @Properties